aws/aws-toolkit-vscode/CONTRIBUTING.md

 -   `__DEV_ENVIRONMENT_PROJECT_NAME`: The project name associated with the running development environment.
 Automatically set when running the toolkit in Codecatalyst
 -   `__DEV_ENVIRONMENT_SPACE_NAME`: The space name associated with the running development environment.
 Automatically set when running the toolkit in Codecatalyst
 -   `__DEV_ENVIRONMENT_ORGANIZATION_NAME`: The organization name associated with the running development environment.
 Automatically set when running the toolkit in Codecatalyst

+The following are environment variable versions of the user `settings.json` overrides mentioned [here](#codecatalyst-settings).
+These will always override the toolkit defaults and those defined in `settings.json`.
+Unlike the user setting overrides, not all of these environment variables have to be set to make use of them.

+-   `__CODECATALYST_REGION`: for aws.dev.codecatalystService.region
+-   `__CODECATALYST_ENDPOINT`: for aws.dev.codecatalystService.endpoint
+-   `__CODECATALYST_HOSTNAME`: for aws.dev.codecatalystService.hostname
+-   `__CODECATALYST_GIT_HOSTNAME`: for aws.dev.codecatalystService.gitHostname

 #### Lambda